-1.4 List of draft findings and recommendations
+List of findings and recommendations

-- The eConveyancing market in NSW is currently highly concentrated and is likely to remain concentrated in at least the short term. - 2 Interoperability would improve competition in the eConveyancing market and would reduce barriers to entry. - While vertical integration may lead to efficiencies in the eConveyancing process, which will ultimately benefit consumers, vertical integration also has the capacity to stifle competition in upstream and downstream markets. - The direct connection or an information hub models provide the greatest prospects for competition, differentiation and innovation between ELNOs. - The incremental capital cost of a direct connection between the two current ELNOs is relatively low. - An access framework could be based on the cash equities market where existing ELNOs or service providers are compelled to facilitate access to services on a transparent and non-discriminatory basis, and the ACCC is given the power to arbitrate disputes where access negotiations between an incumbent and new entrant fail. - 7 The MORs address the appropriate treatment of pass through costs, such as ELNO insurance premiums, fees imposed by external agencies and changes in the law. - 8 Maintaining the current pricing framework for eConveyancing will ensure consumers pay no more for eConveyancing than they did for paper conveyancing. - 9 Other jurisdictions could adopt a similar framework for recommending ELNO prices. - NSW LRS has made savings from eConveyancing and so can absorb the cost of modifying its technology platform to permit connection by multiple ELNOs. - Including Revenue NSW in the governance framework would reduce total costs to the industry, and deliver greater efficiencies.
+- The eConveyancing market in NSW is currently highly concentrated and is likely to remain concentrated in at least the short term. - 2 Interoperability would improve competition in the eConveyancing market and would reduce barriers to entry. - While vertical integration may lead to efficiencies in the eConveyancing process, which will ultimately benefit consumers, vertical integration also has the capacity to stifle competition and innovation in upstream and downstream markets. - The direct connection or information hub models provide the greatest prospects for competition, differentiation and innovation between ELNOs, given the current state of the market.
+The incremental capital cost of a direct connection between the two current ELNOs is relatively low. - An access framework could be based on the principles of the cash equities market.
+The framework for the cash equities market sets out that incumbent firms are compelled to facilitate access to services on a transparent and non-discriminatory basis, and the ACCC is given the power to arbitrate disputes where access negotiations between an incumbent and new entrant fail. - The Model Operating Requirements address the appropriate treatment of pass-through costs, such as ELNO insurance premiums, fees imposed by external agencies and changes in the law. - 7 IPART's recommended pricing framework for eConveyancing will ensure consumers pay no more for eConveyancing than they did for paper conveyancing. - 8 Other jurisdictions could adopt a similar framework for recommending ELNO prices. - 9 NSW LRS can absorb the cost of modifying its technology platform to permit connection by multiple ELNOs. - Including Revenue NSW in the governance framework would reduce total costs to the industry, and deliver greater efficiencies.